Rouge (group): 2002–03: Commercial breakthrough with Rouge and C'est La Vie

 The band released their debut album, Rouge, on August 19, 2002, produced by Rick Bonadio.
 The label bet heavily on the band and distributed around 150,000 copies of the album in the stores already in first consignment.
-On the same day, lead single "Não Dá para Resistir" was released, becoming a hit on the singles charts in Brazil and Argentina.
-Riding a wave of publicity and hype, the group's second single "Ragatanga", featured by Las Ketchup, instantly entered the top position on the Brazilian charts.
-The song accumulated 11 weeks at number one in Brazil.
+On the same day, their lead single "Não Dá para Resistir" was released, becoming a hit on the singles charts in Brazil and Argentina.
+Riding a wave of publicity and hype, the group's second single "Ragatanga", featuring Las Ketchup, instantly reached the top position on the Brazilian charts.
+The song stayed number one for 11 weeks in Brazil.
 After five months, the album had sold 1 million copies and was eventually certified double platinum by the Pro-Música Brasil (PMB).
 Rouge sold over 2 million copies and was the second biggest-selling Brazilian album of 2002.
-The remix album titled Rouge Remixes was released alongside the video album O Sonho de Ser Uma Popstar.
+The remix album, titled Rouge Remixes, was released alongside the video album O Sonho de Ser Uma Popstar.

 On May 4, 2003, the Rouge released their second album, C'est La Vie.
 The album blends ballads and dance-pop with soft elements of zouk.
-According to the members of the group, the debut album was already ready for the band that won the show, already on the second album, they contributing to the songwriting.
-The example is the song "Um Anjo Veio Me Falar", written by the five members.
-The album first-week sales of 100,000 units and peaking inside the top three in Brazilian charts.
-Additionally, it was certified Platinum by PMB and finishing seventeen on the national year-end chart in 2003.
-In total, sold over 900,000 copies.
-The album spawned three singles, including the band's second non-consecutive number-one "Brilha La Luna", while its second single "Um Anjo Veio Me Falar" also achieving commercial success.
-They also made her theatrical film debut, in Xuxa Abracadabra, released on December 19, where they appear performing in a nightclub at a certain point in the plot.
-In celebration of the first year of the group's existence, a concert was held on September 21 for 23,000 spectators at the Pacaembu Stadium, in São Paulo.
+According to the members of the group, the debut album had already been finished for the winning band, and were contributing to songwriting on the second album.
+For example, the song "Um Anjo Veio Me Falar" was written by the five members.
+The album accumulated upwards of 100,000 sales on the first week of release and peaked at top three in Brazilian charts.
+Additionally, it was certified Platinum by PMB and finished seventeen on the national year-end chart in 2003.
+In total, over 900,000 copies were sold.
+The album spawned three singles, including the band's second non-consecutive number-one "Brilha La Luna", while its second single "Um Anjo Veio Me Falar" also achieved commercial success.
+They also made their theatrical film debut, in Xuxa Abracadabra, released on December 19, where they appear performing in a nightclub at a certain point in the plot.
+In celebration of the first year of the group's existence, a concert was held on September 21 for 23,000 spectators at the Pacaembu Stadium in São Paulo.
 The recording became second Rouge's video album, A Festa dos Seus Sonhos, released on December 22.